CypheronLabs/Cypheron-core/docs/security/security-model.md

 # Security Model

-This document outlines the comprehensive security model implemented by PQ-Core, covering both the theoretical foundations of post-quantum cryptography and the practical security measures protecting the API.
+This document outlines the comprehensive security model implemented by Cypheron-Core, covering both the theoretical foundations of post-quantum cryptography and the practical security measures protecting the API.

 ## Cryptographic Security Model

 ### Post-Quantum Security Assumptions

-PQ-Core's cryptographic security is based on mathematical problems that are believed to be hard for both classical and quantum computers:
+Cypheron-Core's cryptographic security is based on mathematical problems that are believed to be hard for both classical and quantum computers:

 #### Lattice-Based Security (Kyber, Dilithium)